Uvula (band): Musical style and influences

-We have become "heavier", as it seems.
-The guitars have more pronounced timbres, the bass is loaded in many places, we really may have become closer to alternative rock, without wanting to.
-This is hardly a bad thing, since, as a rule, our genre is invented for us, and the more assumptions, the more interesting what associations we evoke in the listener.
+We have become "heavier", it seems.
+The guitars have more pronounced tones, the bass is boosted in many places, and we may indeed have moved closer to alternative rock without intending to.
+This is hardly a bad thing, since, as a rule, our genre is defined for us, and the more assumptions there are, the more interesting the associations we evoke in the listener.